juanmagal/device-mqtt-go/README.md

 # Device MQTT Go
 MQTT device service go version.
 The design is base on [ document](https://github.com/edgexfoundry/edgex-go/blob/master/docs/examples/Ch-ExamplesMQTTDeviceService.rst) .

+In order to generate Docker image, move Dockerfile to the parent directory and execute docker build there.

 ## Requisite
 * core-data
 * core-metadata